 This service may or may not include:

-- Pick-up from the airport when you arrive to your hotel.
+- Pick-up from the airport when you arrive and drive to your hotel.

 - Pick-up from your hotel on the first day of the trek (you may have to take a taxi to the company’s office or another pre-arranged meeting point),

 - Bus from the Machu Picchu ruins down to the town of Aguas Calientes after the trek (US$12).

 - Appreciations/tips for the trekking team